Table of Contents

 When you connect all of your calendars to Calendly, the app looks at your complete schedule and only shows your open time slots on your booking page, so you don’t need to check your calendars manually for scheduling conflicts.

-The Essentials plan lets you connect two calendars to your account.
-When you need the flexibility to add more, you can connect up to six calendars on the Professional plan and above.
+Calendly's free plan lets you connect one calendar to your account.
+When you need the flexibility to add more, you can connect up to six calendars on the Standard plan and above.

 Need more help?
 Read this help center article about how to use multiple calendars.